Humans are constantly looking for perfection in form when this type of perfection is not possible.

 Not recognizing this is why humans suffer and continue to perpetuate the eternal cycle of suffering known as Karma, and why so few have realized the True Self.
 Humans are attached to the things they like and hate (and boy do they love to like and hate, even to their very demise and enslavement).

 Being unattached to even a Sattvic state of existence (which is the model for working toward a spiritual life) does not mean that one should strive to do harm in the world (obviously that goes against the Yamas and Niyamas).
-One is best served, if conscious effort is required, doing good for goodness’s sake.
+One is best served, if conscious effort is required, doing good for goodness’s sake, and not getting involved in outcome or even action itself.

 Once liberation has occurred, however, “good,” just naturally unfolds (in whatever expression it shows up in without attachment).
 Rumi once said it most clearly when he stated that “[o]ut beyond ideas of wrongdoing and rightdoing there is a field.
 I’ll meet you there.
 When the soul lies down in that grass the world is too full to talk about.”